Constellation Shaping under Phase Noise Impairment for Sub-THz Communications: Problem formulation

 \section{Problem formulation}

 In this section, we describe the optimization problem for the constellation shaping using the system model in Section \ref{3_SystemModel}.
 We consider the SC system in the Figure \ref{fig:ened_to_end_model}, which the constellation is trainable.
 This essentially means we optimize the conventional SC-FDE system for an optimized constellation to maximize the information rate under practical constraints.
-It has been shown that the \TW{bit-metric decoding} rate is equivalent to total binary cross entropy (BCE) loss \cite{FaycalPilotless}, which is commonly used in binary classification problems.
+It has been shown that maximizing the \TW{bit-metric decoding} rate can be achieved equivalently by minimizing the total binary cross entropy (BCE) loss \cite{FaycalPilotless}, which is commonly used in binary classification problems.
 The total binary cross entropy loss ${\mathcal{ L}}$ is expressed as,